rackerlabs/support-how-to/content/cloud-servers/rackspace-open-cloud-reference-architecture.md

 3. [RackConnect](https://www.rackspace.com/cloud/hybrid/rackconnect): Using RackConnect, cloud resources can be connected seamlessly to dedicated hardware, in this case for use as a database server.

-4. [Mailgun](http://www.mailgun.com/): Customer email can be sent through **Mailgun**, a Rackspace subsidiary.
+4. [Mailgun](http://www.mailgun.com/): Customer email can be sent through **Mailgun**, a Rackspace Partner.
 Customers can also use a payment gateway to meet PCI requirements.

 5. [Rackspace Cloud Files](http://www.rackspace.com/cloud/public/files/): Static content can be served through Rackspace Cloud Files and the Akamai CDN for global content delivery.